 - 1 1/3 cups whole wheat or spelt flour

-- Cooking spray (I use Misto)
+- Cooking spray I use Misto

 - Preheat oven to 375 degrees F and spray non-stick 12 muffin tin with cooking spray.
 Set aside.

 - Add flour and gently stir until well incorporated.
 Do not over mix otherwise muffins will be tough.

-- Fill each tin almost full with batter (I used regular ice cream scoop) and bake for 22 minutes or until a toothpick inserted in the centre comes out clean.
+- Fill each opening almost full with batter (I used regular ice cream scoop) and bake for 22 minutes or until a toothpick inserted in the centre comes out clean.

-Store: Refrigerate in an airtight container for up to 1 week or freeze for up to 3 months.
+- Store: Refrigerate in an airtight container for up to 1 week.